 Templates are a great way to structure your meeting agenda.
 Even better, it's something that just needs to be created or chosen once, and then you're good to go.
 No need to type it out every time.

-Even though Fellow has some built in templates, you aren't limited to those.
+Even though Fellow has some built in meeting templates, you aren't limited to those.
 Instead, customize and create templates that work for you and your team.
 In these templates, you can add Headers, Talking Points, Action Items and everything else that you could add to a normal note in Fellow.

 Here are some ways that you customize templates:

-This is quite a straightforward option.
-Essentially, you can build your own template from scratch by selecting "Templates" in the settings drop down then choosing "Create new template".
+Build your own template from scratch by selecting Templates in the settings drop down then choosing Create new template.

-Enter the name of your template, and a quick description.
-Then choose a category from the drop down.
+Choose a category from the drop down.
 This category isn't restrictive, instead it's just a guide for when/where this template should be applied.
-But even if you file your templates under "Meetings", you'll still be able to apply it to other types of notes like 1-on-1s and Shared Streams.
+But even if you file your templates under Meetings, you'll still be able to apply it to other types of notes like 1-on-1s and Shared Streams.

-Then build your template by adding headers, subheadings, etc. It's fairly customizable - just remember to save your template before you navigate away.
+Create your template by adding headers, subheadings, etc. It's fairly customizable - just remember to save your template before you navigate away.

-Editing a pre-existing template to create a new one
+Steps for editing a pre-existing template to create a new one

 There might be a template that you want to use, it just needs to be tweaked a little.
 In this case, I want to adapt the "Daily Standup Meeting" template to better fit my team.

-To do this, I first need to "Copy to My Templates", this essentially creates a copy (B) that I can edit and leaves the original (A) in tact.
+To do this, click on Copy to My Templates at the bottom of the template.
+This essentially creates an editable copy (B) and leaves the original (A) in tact.